KowenWoo/Pathfinders-Project/README.md

 # IndigeCare Sim
-AI driven tool to simulate the long term care landscape in Canada and determine the best policy to maximize accessibility for Indigenous Communities.
+Project Proposal for the Indigenous Pathfinders in AI program.
+Includes working simulation to visualize long term care landscape in Canada using fake locations.
+Q-learning policy agent yet to be implemented in code.